-Deliciously sweet, juicy, cherry tomatoes are small, cherry-sized fruits having distinct bright colors and pleasant flavor which distinguish them from other tomato sub types.
-These tiny berries are one of the most sought-after for their vividly bright and attractive colors, be it cooked in the dishes or raw in salads.
+Deliciously sweet, juicy cherry tomatoes are small, cherry-sized fruits with distinct bright colors and a pleasant flavor that distinguishes them from other tomato subtypes.
+These tiny berries are among the most sought-after for their vividly bright and attractive colors, whether cooked in dishes or raw in salads.

-Botanically, cherry tomatoes belong to the same Solanaceae or nightshade family of plants, which also include chili peppers, potato and eggplants.
-It thought to have originated in the Central America from the wild tomato cultivars.
+Botanically, cherry tomatoes belong to the same Solanaceae or nightshade family of plants, which also includes chili peppers, potatoes, and eggplants.
+They are believed to have originated in Central America from wild tomato cultivars.

 Botanical name: Solanum lycopersicum L. var.
 Cerasiforme.